kuwaai/genai-os/src/executor/docqa/README.md

 This executor has two configurations.
 1. DocQA/WebQA: Retrieve information from the documents or web pages
 2. DatabaseQA(DBQA): Retrieve information from a pre-built vector database
+3. SearchQA: Retrieve information from a search engine

 ### Prerequisite
 1. Install the dependency